-- ii.
-Any organ which is sold rather than donated to the Member; - iii.
-Any Bone Marrow Transplant, as defined herein, which is not specifically listed in the most recently published Medicare National Coverage Determinations Manual or is not included in the Transplant Services subsection of the Covered Services Sections; - iv.
-Any service in connection with identification of a donor from a local, state or national listing. - 54.
-Travel, lodging, or vacation expenses even if prescribed or ordered by a provider. - 55.
-Transportation service that is non-emergency transportation between institutional care facilities, or to and from the Member's residence. - 56.
-Treatment specific to, and solely for, learning, communication and motor skills disorders, mental retardation, academic, or career counseling. - 57.
-Vision care including: - i. the purchase, examination, or fitting of eyeglasses or contact lenses, except as listed in the Covered Services section; - ii. any surgery for the purpose of altering, modifying, or correcting myopia, hyperopia, or stigmatic error (e.g., radial keratotomy, myopic keratomelusis); and - iii. training or orthoptics, including eye exercises. - 58.
-Volunteer services or services which would normally be provided free of charge to a Member, including services which would normally be provided free of charge in a Hospice program; services of a person who ordinarily resides in the home of the terminally ill Member, or is a member of the Member's family, or of the Member's spouse's family; or any service not provided through the Hospice program approved by Capital Health Plan. - 59.
+- b. any surgery for the purpose of altering, modifying, or correcting myopia, hyperopia, or stigmatic error (e.g., radial keratotomy, myopic keratomelusis); and c. training or orthoptics, including eye exercises. - 51.
+Volunteer services or services which would normally be provided free of charge to a Member including services which would normally be provided free of charge in a Hospice program; services of a person who ordinarily resides in the home of the terminally ill Member, or is a member of the Member's family, or of the Member's spouse's family; or any service not provided through the Hospice program approved by Capital Health Plan. - 52.
 Weight control services including any service to lose, gain, or maintain weight, regardless of the reason for the service or whether the service is part of a treatment plan for a Condition.
-This exclusion includes, but is not limited to, weight control/loss programs; appetite suppressants and other medications; dietary regimens; food or food supplements; exercise programs and membership, except as may be provided in the Wellness Program Section of this Member Handbook; exercise or other equipment; or surgical and non-surgical procedures designed to restrict the Member's ability to assimilate food.
+This exclusion includes, but is not limited to: weight control/loss programs; appetite suppressants and other medications; dietary regimens; food or food supplements; exercise programs and membership; exercise or other equipment; or surgical and non-surgical procedures designed to restrict the member's ability to assimilate food. - 53.
+Wigs or cranial prosthesis. - 54.

-- 60. Wigs or cranial prosthesis. - 61.
-Work or school ordered assessment and treatment in the absence of a clinical need. - 62.
 Work related condition services to the extent the Member is covered or required to be covered by Workers' Compensation law.
-Any service or supply to diagnose or treat any Condition resulting from or in connection with a Member's job or employment will not be covered under the Employer Sponsored Plan, except for Medically Necessary services (not otherwise excluded) for an individual who is not covered by Workers' Compensation, and that lack of coverage did not result from any intentional action or omission by that individual.
+Any service or supply to diagnose or treat any Condition resulting from or in connection with a Member's job or employment will not be covered under the Employer Sponsored Plan, except for Medically Necessary services (not otherwise excluded) for an individual who is not covered by Workers' Compensation and that lack of coverage did not result from any intentional action or omission by that individual.